Peter Mostovoy

-Peter Mostovoy (born 22 January 1938, Vladivostok) is a USSR-born, Russia-Israel filmmaker.
+Peter Mostovoy (born 22 January 1938) is a Russian-Israeli filmmaker.

 Life

-Mostovoy was born to Tanya Olshanskaya and her husband, Mikhail Yakovlevich Mostovoy (1912 – 1987), a Red Army commander who served in the Far East.
-His parents met when his future father was only 24 years old and, having gone for a vacation to relatives in Odessa, Ukraine, met his wife-to-be.
+Mostovoy was born to Tanya Olshanskaya and her husband, Mikhail Yakovlevich Mostovoy (1912–1987), a Red Army commander who served in the Far East.
+His parents met when his future father was only 24 years old and, having gone for a vacation to relatives in Odesa, Ukraine, met his wife-to-be.
 The couple moved to Vladivostok, where Mostovoy was born.